 Reinforced concrete, flat-slab roofs for prestressed concrete tanks with special form or aesthetic requirements

-At times a flat-slab column-supported roof is required for fully buried tanks, for a project’s height restrictions, or for aesthetic reasons.
+At times a flat-slab column-supported roof is required for fully buried tanks, for a project’s height restrictions or for aesthetic reasons.
 Preload’s flat-slab roof is supported by circular columns, each with a footing sized for the allowable soil-bearing capacity.
-To economize the design, we use column capitals or drop panels that are compatible with the roof design.
+To economize the design, we use column capitals or drop panels compatible with the roof design.

-Our flat-slab roofs are designed and constructed to meet local and project requirements; and are designed in accordance with provisions of the AWWA D110 Standard, ACI 372R, and the ACI 350 Code for Environmental Structures.
+Our flat-slab roofs are designed and constructed to meet local and project requirements.
+They are designed per the AWWA D110 Standard, ACI 372R, and the ACI 350 Code for Environmental Structures.